 My experiences in stress reduction are very helpful when working with a student having autism because of his or her levels of anxiety.
 Hence, I use deep breathing and tapping techniques to lower anxiety levels; students feeling anxious have a lowered capacity to learn.

 I have been trained to use the Rapid Prompting Method (RPM) for teaching.
 RPM was developed by Soma Mukhopadhyay.
-It utilizes a letter board and a white board to help the student stay focused on learning tasks and to improve communication when given choices.
+It utilizes a letter board to help the student stay focused on learning tasks and to improve communication when given choices.
 Each lesson plan is developed to access the student's different learning channels: visual, auditory, tactile and kinesthetic.

 Play and sensory integration activities encourage social interactions while improving both verbal and non-verbal communication skills.